 What Is Quality Assurance?

-Quality assurance is the maintenance of a desired level of quality in a product.
-Further, the better your quality assurance is, the more attention to detail you will pay throughout the development lifecycle of a product or service, like staff scheduling software.
+Quality assurance (abbreviated as QA) is the maintenance of a desired level of quality in a product.
+Further, the better your quality assurance is, the more attention to detail you will pay throughout the development lifecycle of a software product or service.